jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 ---
 title: DRAFT – Prompt Engineering Patterns
-description: How to have a dialog with a Large Language Model
+description: How to have a conversation with a Large Language Model
 unlisted: true
 ---